 ACT for Depression and Anxiety is a weekly group devoted to helping students encounter depression and anxiety differently and pursue a full and meaningful life.
 Acceptance and Commitment Therapy (ACT) is a form of therapy that helps you relate differently to your anxious feelings, depressed moods, worrying mind, and self-defeating behaviors.
 Acceptance refers to bringing an open and willing attitude toward all internal experiences, even those which are uncomfortable.
 Commitment means actively working on what you truly care about, even when pain is present.
 Each group session will include short educational components, group discussions, and experiential exercises.
-For information call Lori or Catherine at 707-826-3236.
+Group will be Fridays 3-4:30 this spring.
+For information call Catherine or Magali at 707-826-3236.

 Audio Meditations for this group (click to listen):

 ACT for Substance Use is a weekly group devoted to helping students consider how the use of alcohol and drugs affects the pursuit of a full and meaningful life.
 Acceptance and Commitment Therapy (ACT) is a form of therapy that helps people relate differently to anxious feelings, depressed moods, worrying mind, and self-defeating behaviors such as substance use or abuse.
 Acceptance refers to bringing an open and willing attitude toward all internal experiences, even those which are uncomfortable.
 Commitment means actively working on what one truly cares about, even when pain is present.
 Each group session will include short educational components, group discussions, and experiential exercises.
 This is not a twelve-step program and does not require a commitment to abstinence.
+Group will meet Mondays 12-1:30 pm this spring.
 For information call 707-826-3236.

 Audio Meditations for this group are listed above under ACT for Anxiety and Depression.

 Do you sometimes push people away or get too clingy?
 Do you have problems asking for what you want or saying “no” to what you don’t want to give?
 Do you have trouble grieving losses (such as a break-up) and moving on?
 Do you remain in relationships that you know are not good for you?
 Do you often push your feelings aside or become overwhelmed by your emotions?
 Are you interested in deepening your connections as well as figuring out what gets in your way?
 This group will help you to explore and strengthen how you relate to yourself and others in a safe and supportive atmosphere.
-Openings are limited-- call 707-826-3236 ASAP for a group consult if interested in any of the below sections.
+Openings are limited-- call 707-826-3236 ASAP for a group consult if interested.
+Some of the sections below may be full.

 Do you sometimes feel like you’re on an emotional roller coaster?
 Do you often struggle with intense feelings like anxiety or frustration?
 Do you wish you had more control over your moods?

 The Mind Over Mood group will focus on strategies for managing up-and-down moods, dealing with strong negative emotions, improving interpersonal communication skills, and developing a deeper understanding of the way that our thoughts can impact our moods.
 The group will also teach mindfulness meditation and relaxation skills.
 There will be an opportunity for group members to discuss and share their experiences and provide support to one another.
-This group will meet Mondays from 10am-11:30am fall semester.
+This group will meet Tuesdays 4:30-5:50 pm spring semester.
 Contact CAPS at 707-826-3236 if you’re interested in joining.

 Facilitators: Lori Brown & Elizabeth Parker

 Connect with others to know you are not alone.
 This group provides a safe, healing place to break the silence and move beyond secrecy, fear and shame.
-If interested, Lori or Elizabeth at 707-826-3236.
+Group will meet 2-3:30 Fridays this spring.
+If interested, call Lori or Elizabeth at 707-826-3236.

 Our wellness and support activities are offered weekly and students can simply "drop-in" to try them out.
 These activities aim to promote health and connection in a supportive atomsphere.
 Students are encouraged to participate in these activities as often as they like-- every once in a while or weekly.
 No need to sign up, just show up!